kubeflow/website/content/docs/pipelines/upgrade.md

 weight = 20
 +++

-Starting from version TODO:VERSION-NUMBER, Kubeflow Pipelines persists the pipeline data in a permanent storage volume.
+Starting from Kubeflow version 0.5, Kubeflow Pipelines persists the pipeline data in a permanent storage volume.
 Kubeflow Pipelines therefore supports the following capabilities: